safvan8/train-reservation-system/README.md

 > - Click the **Register New User** button to create a new account.
 > - By default, new users are registered with the role `CUSTOMER`.
 > - To grant a user admin rights, go to the database and manually update the user’s role to `ADMIN` in `users` table.
+> - Make sure to check out the `develop` branch before running the project, as it contains the latest updates not yet merged into `main`.